WrestleTurkeys/VoiceOfTheMarks_vs_IWC/READ_ME-Harassment.md

 ### [ ISSUE SUMMARY ]

 > Hey yo! #IWC — See something, say something!
-Don't let this MAGA-level
+Don't let this maga style
-> BS slide—no, no, that won't doooOOooo at all.
-Off with their heads!
+> BS harassment slide—no, no, that won't doooOOooo at all.
+>
+> Off with their heads!
 >
 > @VoiceOfTheMarks is DMing & threatening members of IWC for following
 > @WWWEbotched's account, falsely accusing them of being predators with